min2ha/ukwa-site/content/target/56382/index.en.md

   "subject": "Brexit"
 }

-# Independent: Brexit: UK faces £520m bill for moving the European Medicines Agency from London to the EU

 Reports that the bill Britain must pay for moving the European Medicines Agency (EMA) from London after Brexit has soared to a staggering £520m.
 Sixty per cent of the costs are the result of a botched rental contract for the EMA’s Canary Wharf offices, which has no break clause.